 Scroll through any Bristolian Instagram feed and you’ll come across an image of the bridge almost immediately.
 In fact, it’s the most Instagrammable place in Bristol and the seventh most popular place for photos in the whole of the UK!
 Taking photographs is almost second nature to tourists today, but has this always been the case?

-Some of the earliest photographs we have of the bridge are stereoscopic.
-Just as we enjoy using film, panoramas and 360 degree images to capture souvenirs of our days out, the Victorians were keen on their own innovative technology.
 A stereoscopic photograph consists of two side-by-side images taken at slightly different angles, which, when viewed by each eye, trick the brain into creating a unique 3D image.
 From the late 1850s and throughout the 1860s, stereoscopic photography was all the rage.
 This craze allowed people to experience scenes from all over the world in incredible 3D.
-You can have a go yourself by looking at the image below through a viewer on a smart phone.
-Help with stereo viewing

 Our Collections